The UK Research Councils (RCUK) offer some of the most generous funding for PhD study in England, Scotland, Wales and Northern Ireland.

 Our guide to writing a good research proposal can help get you started.

-Your statement will be separate from your research proposal (being about you rather than your project).
+It will be separate from your research proposal (being about you rather than your project).
 It might be a standalone document with a set word limit, or a series of questions on your application form.

 Your research proposal and personal statement will reveal what you have to say about yourself and your PhD plans.
 But the people making funding decisions will also want to know what other people have to say about you and your work.